Eddy Hartono: Career

 Hartono affiliated with PB Djarum since 1976.
 He won the Indonesia junior national championships in 1981, and selected to join national team in 1983.
 He started his career in national team as singles player, and after two years he became a doubles specialist.
 In 1987, he teamed-up with Liem Swie King, won the Chinese Taipei, Japan and Indonesia Open's.
 Hartono shared numerous international men's doubles titles in a relatively brief time period, most of them with Rudy Gunawan, where Hartono played as front player.
 These included the Indonesia (1989, 1992), Dutch (1989, 1991), Singapore (1990), and Thailand Open (1991).
-He won the World Badminton Grand Prix (1990), the Southeast Asian Games (1991), the prestigious All-England title (1992), and earned a silver medal at the 1992 Olympics in Barcelona, all with Gunawan.
+He won the World Badminton Grand Prix (1990), the SEA Games (1991), the prestigious All-England title (1992), and earned a silver medal at the 1992 Olympics in Barcelona, all with Gunawan.
 Hartono also captured several international mixed doubles titles, and placed second in mixed doubles at the 1989 IBF World Championships with Verawaty Fadjrin.